JeSappelleRoot/KPathwayFinder/README.md

 # Before use it

 KPathwayFinder can be very slow due to KEGG library.
-For example, with a source filewhich contains 20 000 enzymes codes, **the total process of the script will take approximately 7h** (depends of your internet connection).
+For example, with a source file which contains 20 000 enzymes codes, **the total process of the script will take approximately 7h** (depends of your internet connection).

 It's recommanded, if you have a large file of enzymes codes, to split your source file in several small files, and merge final files.